simonbing/CRLSanityCheck/README.md

 #### Accessing the datasets

 The data used for the benchmark is part of the `lt_crl_benchmark_v1` dataset, which is hosted in the [dataset repository](https://github.com/juangamella/causal-chamber) of the Causal Chamber project.
-You can download directly from its [dataset page](https://github.com/juangamella/causal-chamber/tree/main/datasets/lt_crl_benchmark_v1).
+You can download it directly from its [dataset page](https://github.com/juangamella/causal-chamber/tree/main/datasets/lt_crl_benchmark_v1).

-For our experiments, we use the `causalchamber` [package](https://github.com/juangamella/causal-chamber-package_internal) to directly download and access the datasets from the Python code.
+For our experiments, we use the `causalchamber` [package](https://github.com/juangamella/causal-chamber-package) to directly download and access the datasets from the Python code.
 Each dataset is automatically downloaded when running the respective experiment.

 ### Contrastive CRL
 For the real-data experiment using the [Contrastive CRL](https://arxiv.org/abs/2306.02235) method, run